 Job requirements for neonatal nurses

-Neonatal nurses care for newborns in the first days of their lives.
+A neonatal nurse cares for newborns in the first days of their lives.
 Because newborns are so delicate, nurses need specific neonatal training in various aspects of nursing, from administering medications to resuscitation.
 In many cases, nurses have to work long and tiring shifts, and because of the importance of their work they have to fight against allowing fatigue to diminish patient care.

 Nurses need a strong enough aptitude for science to understand a range of medical subjects, from anatomy to medication.
 They need to couple this intellectual ability with emotional stability and empathy for their patients.